How To Join

 This training is a basic requirement for all resident members.
 It will be useful no matter what you end up doing, if you are seriously interested in living a more sustainable life, anywhere.
 And it also will be useful for us – because we are setting up a very ambitious project and it’s important for everyone to be on the same page.

-So, for people who are seriously interested in joining us as pioneering Eco-business and Eco-Village builders the next step after reading this site, filling out the application and contacting us in Panama is to enroll in the PDC Action Learning Program (PDC a minimum) as soon as you can.
-This will allow us to get to know each other as you become acquainted with existing members & with the designs we’re working on.
+So, for people who are seriously interested in joining us as pioneering Eco-business and Eco-Village builders the next step after reading this site, filling out the application and contacting us in Panama is to enroll in a Permaculture Design Course as soon as you can.
+We offer courses here in Panama and this will allow us to get to know each other as you become acquainted with existing members & with the designs we’re working on.
 At the same time you will deepen you knowledge in the science of designing for sustainability, (a basic requirement for all members of this Eco-village).

-So, while it’s possible to take the course purely online, we highly encourage people to take it here.
+So, while it’s possible to take an online Permaculture course, or to take one elsewhere, we highly encourage people to take it here.
 This substitutes for a formal visit program, which we’ve found isn’t the best route for us at this point.
-In any event, if you are serious about sustainability, the PDC Action Learning Program is full of very basic essentials to orient you on your path & is highly recommended for all people who are aiming to create a more sustainable life for themselves, their families & their communities, wherever and however that might be: it’s about learning profound design principles, & for most of us, the biggest & most important design we do is that of our own lives.
+In any event, if you are serious about sustainability, learning Permaculture is highly recommended for all people who are aiming to create a more sustainable life for themselves, their families & their communities, wherever and however that might be: it’s about learning profound design principles, & for most of us, the biggest & most important design we do is that of our own lives.

-Your enrollment in the PDC is the first sign of commitment on your part which motivates us to take you seriously as a prospective member & also make some good use of answering all your questions & supporting your transition – wherever it might lead.
-It shows you have some basic understanding of symmetry as a basic requirement of sustainability, & also that you’re interested (& possibly as excited as we are) about the Integral approach we’re taking.
-The length of the course depends upon which option you choose and how we structure it.
-We will be holding formal, facilitated PDC courses for groups, but it’s also possible to do this in ones or twos and we’ll provide ad-hoc facilitation support.
-Plan for an absolute minimum of 2 weeks – but we encourage you to take it more slowly, giving yourself a couple of months to absorb and apply the information.
+Your enrollment in the Permaculture course is the first sign of commitment on your part which motivates us to take you seriously as a prospective member & also make some good use of answering all your questions & supporting your transition – wherever it might lead.
+It shows you have some basic understanding of symmetry as a basic requirement of sustainability, & also that you’re interested (& possibly as excited as we are) about the approach we’re taking.
+The length of the course varies, plan for an absolute minimum of 3 weeks – but we encourage you to take it more slowly, giving yourself a couple of months to absorb and apply the information after the formal course ends.
 Plus, we’ll get to know each other much better this way!

 Become a Resident